remotely-save/remotely-save/README.md

 - Download and enable this plugin.
 - Enter your information to the settings of this plugin.
 - If you want to enable end-to-end encryption, also set a password in settings.
 If you do not specify a password, the files and folders are synced in plain, original content to the cloud.
-- Click the new "switch" icon on the ribbon (the left sidebar), **every time** you want to sync your vault between local and remote.
-(No "auto sync" yet.)
+- Click the new "circle arrow" icon on the ribbon (the left sidebar), **every time** you want to sync your vault between local and remote.
+(Or, you could configure auto sync in the settings panel (See next chapter).)
+While syncing, the icon becomes "two half-circle arrows".
 - **Be patient while syncing.** Especially in the first-time sync.

 ### Dropbox